Designing MiFID II Best-Execution Reports for Buy-Side PMs

 Design choices that matter more than they look

 Slippage in basis points, not currency.
 A PM trades AAPL at 210 USD and VOD at 70 GBp in the same session.
 Currency-denominated slippage is noise.
-Bps is the only unit that compares cleanly.
+Bps is the only unit that compares cleanly across instruments, session sizes, and portfolio vintage.

 Policy vs observed colour logic.
 Drift < 2pp = neutral.
 2–5pp = amber. > 5pp = red and it auto-generates a compliance note prompt.
 The colour is a signal to the compliance officer, not to the PM; the PM does not need to be told his execution is drifting — he already knows.
-The compliance team needs the escalation path visible.
+The compliance team needs the escalation path visible and one-click.

 What I push back on